from Chris Wayan's journal, 1995/6/7

 1: MY UNDERGROUND ROOTS

-Aline: I find, with my newly grown cartoonist's eye, it's her writing I like.
+I find, with my newly grown cartoonist's eye, it's her writing I like.
 The sheer nerve, talking about things that personal.
 Crudity and embarrassment become a high-octane fuel, propelling rather than holding her back.
-She influenced me much more directly than Crumb because she showed me how to make art--not pictures, art.
-By saying "Quit hiding your embarrassments--use them!
+She influenced me much more directly than Crumb because she showed me how to make art--not just how to see, or to draw, as he did, but to do art regardless of medium--by saying "Quit hiding your embarrassments--use them!
 If you let out what you're silently ashamed of, you can embarrass others instead!"
 Spiritual judo.
-Art.
-Not the only possible kind, but...
+Not the only possible kind of art, but...

 Hey, it works for me.